half height below

 Stopping the Illusion of Movement

-Adding flashes had the added bonus of reducing the effect of movement.
-Click through the examples above to see which you prefer.
+Adding flashes had the added bonus of reducing the effect of movement, see above.